Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 * Ensure that libraries with commercial licenses are properly registered and paid for.
 * [When applicable] Add a license to the shared list of acceptable licenses (this may involve an approval process).
 * [When applicable] Adjust the distribution model of the application to avoid violating the terms of the library license.
 For example, distribute linked libraries instead of (modified) source code.
-* Stop using a library with unacceptable licensing conditions: in practice this means [12.
-Replacing a library](#12-replacing-a-library).
+* Stop using a library with unacceptable licensing conditions: in practice this requires [Replacing a library](#12-replacing-a-library).